 The Scottish Crown Jewels are also in display in the castle.
-They include the crown, sceptre and sword used in the coronation of Mary Queen of Scots in 1543.
+They include the crown, scepter and sword used in the coronation of Mary Queen of Scots in 1543.
 No photos allowed inside.

-Narrow steps to get in the display room.
+Narrow steps to get to the display room.